IceKold736/LoopQA/README.md

    ```

 -- Alternatively --

 If you are running this on VSCode, you can install the Playwright Test for VSCode extension (id: ms-playwright.playwright)

-in order for the above to work you may need to update the dotenv version by running:
+In order for the above to work you may need to update the dotenv version by running:
    ```bash
    $npm install dotenv
    ```

 📁 Project Structure
 ├── tests/             # Playwright test files
 ├── playwright.config.ts